openlayers/workshop/doc/en/cog/simplified-view.md

 GeoTIFF imagery extends regular TIFF imagery with special "geo" tags that provide information about things like the spatial reference system and coordinate location of the imagery.
 The `ol/source/GeoTIFF` source in OpenLayers parses this information and can ideally be used to configure a map's view.

-The `source.getView()` method of the GeoTIFF source returns a promise for view properties (like `projection`, `center`, `zoom`, and `extent`) that resolves when the GeoTIFF metdata has been parsed.
+The `source.getView()` method of the GeoTIFF source returns a promise for view properties (like `projection`, `center`, `extent`, and `zoom`) that resolves when the GeoTIFF metdata has been parsed.
 The map constructor now accepts a `view` option that can be a promise for these same properties.
 So instead of digging through the metadata ourselves to find things like `projection` and `extent`, we can provide the map with a promise for view properties from the source.

 Update your `main.js` so that the map constructor uses this new method for getting view properties from the source: